Biochemistry

 Variable Minimum Grade Average

-A minimum grade average is needed for entry, and this minimum changes each year depending on available spaces and the number of applicants.
+A minimum grade average is required for admission and this average varies each year based on the number of applicants and available spaces.
 The following courses or their equivalents must be completed:

-To ensure that students admitted to the program will be successful, applicants with a final grade lower than 60%, or a grade average lower than 70% in these required courses will not be considered for admission.
-Please note that obtaining this minimum final grade or minimum grade average does not guarantee admission to the program.
-While it is difficult to predict what will be competitive course marks and average in a given year, based on previous years, the estimate is: course marks = mid 70s; average = mid 70s.
-The underlying numeric final mark in each of your courses required for program enrolment will be used by the relevant academic unit to determine your eligibility.
+To support student success, applicants with a final grade below 60%, or an average below 70% in the required courses, will not be considered for admission.
+Please note that meeting the minimum final grade or grade average does not guarantee admission to the program.
+The competitiveness of grades vary each year and while it is difficult to predict, based on previous years, competitive course marks and averages are typically in the mid 70s.
+The numeric final mark in each of the required courses may also be used determine eligibility for admission into the program.

-Applications from students lacking numerical grades in one or more of the specified prerequisites, or students applying in their second or later years, may be considered on the basis of their entire academic record and the availability of space in the program.
+Applicants who do not have numerical grades in one or more of the specified prerequisites, or are applying in their second or later years, may be considered based on their entire academic record and the availability of space in the program.
 In addition to applying through ACORN, students applying in their second year or later are asked to please contact the department directly at biochemistry.undergrad@utoronto.ca, specify which program you would like to be considered for, and provide your student number.

 Completion Requirements: